-Norm MacDonald Tells ‘The View’ His #MeToo Comments Were Taken Out Of Context
+Norm MacDonald Tells ‘The View’ His Me Too Comments Were Taken Out Of Context

 — The View (@TheView) September 13, 2018

 The comedian pointed out that the use of the phrase “Down syndrome” is an edited version of a word that was commonly used to mean stupid not too long ago and the meaning had since shifted.
-Despite That, MacDonald made clear that his use of the word was “unforgivable.”
+Despite that, MacDonald made clear that his use of the word was “unforgivable.”

-When MacDonald was asked about his appearance on the Tonight Show being cancelled, he disclosed that host Jimmy Fallon told him that members of his staff were in tears about his original appearance.
+When MacDonald was asked about his appearance on the Tonight Show being canceled, he disclosed that host Jimmy Fallon told him that members of his staff were in tears about his original appearance.

 “I don’t want to be tossed in with people who actually did, not crimes, but sins, you know?” said Macdonald.
 “I barely have consensual sex.”